 Special Interest Housing

-Other residential faculty programs include Annenberg House, Honors House, Hillview, Founders and Sierra apartments, which bring together highly motivated upperclassmen and interested faculty to increase faculty-student interaction.
+Other residential faculty programs include Annenberg House, Hillview, Founders and Sierra apartments, which bring together highly motivated upperclassmen and interested faculty to increase faculty-student interaction.

-Programs that bring together students with a special common interest include: SChalom (Jewish religion and culture), Great Outdoors Floor, Law Program (first-year law students only), Occupational Therapy Program (majors only), Chemistry (first-year Ph.D. students only), and the Muslim, Latina/o, Somerville Place, Business, Women in Science and Engineering, Rainbow (LGBT), Music, Arts and Architecture, Dance and Drama, Creative Writing, and Cinema floors.
-Information on these special-interest housing programs is available in the Living at USC brochure, which students receive with their acceptance packet.
+Programs designed for students with a special common interest include: SChalom (Jewish religion and culture), Great Outdoors Floor, Law Program (first-year law students only), Occupational Therapy Program (majors only), Chemistry (first-year Ph.D. students only), and the Muslim, Latina/o, Somerville Place, Business, Women in Science and Engineering, Rainbow (LGBT), Art & Architecture, and the Performing & Creative Arts floors.
+Information on these special-interest housing programs, as well as residential colleges, is available in the Living at USC brochure, which students receive with their acceptance packet.
 The information can also be found on the housing Website at housing.usc.edu/index.php/special-interest-communities.
 Call Residential Education at (213) 740-2080 for details about these programs.

 A supplemental application is required for acceptance into many of these programs.
 Supplemental applications are available online at sait.usc.edu/ResEd/about_special_communities.asp.